mayukhnair/india-election-crime/index.md

 ### Party and State wise Renomination, Reelection

-Of the 28 candidates with criminal charges reelected in 2014, an overwhelming majority of them are from the BJP (16 candidates).
-Trinamool Congress (AITC) and INC’s count is 3 and 2  respectively, with a bunch of regional parties like SP, JD(U), ADMK, AIMIM, CPM having 1 candidate each.

-The reason for the BJP getting the maximum number of re-elected criminal candidates can also be attributed to the ‘Modi Wave’ phenomenon of 2014 that aided now Prime Minister Narendra Modi's campaign.
+BJP managed to get the maximum number of criminal MPs reelected.
+It can be attributed to the ‘Modi Wave’ phenomenon of 2014 that aided Narendra Modi's campaign.
 It is likely that the strong anti-incumbency sentiment against the Congress combined with Modi's popularity may have compensated for the tainted personal records of BJP’s candidates.
 <br>
 <p align="center">
   <img src="https://raw.githubusercontent.com/mayukhnair/india-election-crime/master/Picture2.png"/>